 We either walked or took cabs in both Bogota and Cartagena and it worked well for us.
 We did take a short flight from Bogota to Cartagena which was very easy.

 We both can not wait to go back!
-Next time we also want to explore other cities in Columbia because this beautiful country has so much to offer!
+Next time we also want to explore other cities in Colombia because this beautiful country has so much to offer!

 Thanks for reading!